Kelly Doyle: Session 1

 “Tell me again about how the two of you met.”

-Alex got comfortable in the leather chair.
+Jason got comfortable in the leather chair.
 “It was seven months ago.
-I was downtown at a café, having lunch outdoors on the patio.
+I was downtown having lunch outdoors on the patio of Blackstone Bar and Grill.
 The weather was warm.
 I looked up from my table and saw her sitting at the table directly in front of me having tea.
 I could have sworn she wasn’t there a second before but there she was.
 She smiled.
 We just started talking and hit it off from there.”

 “When did Kelly start to change?
 Become obsessed, as you say?”

 “She was great in the beginning, so fun and lively.
 We did everything together.
 But about a month or more ago things became…weird.”

 “Is this why you’ve not been communicative with Kelly?”

 “Dr. Clement… can I tell you something?
 Something that may seem bizarre?”

 “Alright, things are weird… like the sun doesn’t feel the same anymore.
 And I don’t mean metaphorically, I mean it literally.
 Also a part of me is lost, something’s missing.”